dgerabagi/aiascent-dev/prompt.md

 ### **T**

+*   **Test-and-Revert Workflow:** A core practice of the Virtuoso's Loop where a developer creates a safe restore point (Baseline), applies AI-generated code, tests it, and then either keeps the changes or instantly discards them (Revert) if they are faulty.
+This enables rapid, low-risk experimentation.
+*   **Test-Driven Development (TDD):** A software development methodology where developers write a failing test *before* they write the functional code to make that test pass.
+This "test-first" approach follows a simple "Red-Green-Refactor" cycle and helps ensure code quality, correctness, and maintainability from the start.
 *   **Token:** The basic unit of text that an LLM processes.
 A token can be a word, part of a word, or a punctuation mark.
 The number of tokens in a prompt is a key metric for cost and performance.

 ### **V**

 *   **Validation:** The process of confirming that an AI-generated output is correct, functional, and meets the specified requirements.
 This can involve running tests, performing a code review, or fact-checking generated text against reliable sources.
 *   **Verification:** The process of checking that an AI's output is factually correct and free of errors.
 It answers the question: "Did we build the thing right?"
+*   **Version Control:** A system that records changes to a file or set of files over time so that you can recall specific versions later.
+It allows developers to track project history, collaborate, and revert to previous stable states. **Git** is the most popular version control system.
 *   **Vibecoding:** The intuitive, conversational, and often imprecise starting point for interacting with generative AI.
 It is the process of translating a high-level goal or "vibe" into a functional output using natural language.
 It is the first stage on the pathway to Virtuosity.
 *   **Virtuosity:** The state of mastery at the end of the V2V pathway.
 It is characterized by the ability to systematically and reliably architect complex systems in partnership with AI, leveraging a deep understanding of Context Engineering and structured workflows.
 *   **Virtuoso's Loop:** The codified, step-by-step expert workflow for AI-assisted development that is taught in the V2V Academy.
 It encompasses Curation, Parallel Prompting, Critical Analysis, Git-Integrated Validation, and Finalization.